djokanorman/GhostSwitchID/README.md

 ---

+> This tool was featured on Reddit and received positive feedback from real SoundID users.
+> If you're tired of manual preset switching, GhostSwitchID is your invisible solution.

 ## 👨‍💻 Developer

 GhostSwitchID is built by **Okan Orman**, a technical visionary focused on automation and seamless user experience in music production.